 Care for Kitty’s Eyes:

 Kitten’s lack of coordination puts them at risk of eye injuries accidentally while swatting and pawing each other’s faces.
 These pawing games can cause childhood scars that last forever and may lead to vision problems.
 Find out if there’s any irritation after the kitten’s play.
 Symptoms of eye injury are unnecessary watering, redness on eyelids, or crystallized discharges.
 The kitten may be seen irritated, and will attempt to scratch her face.
 Isolate the injured kitty to avoid spreading of a contagious disease—in case it is one.
-Clean the eyeballs with a cotton ball.
+Clean the eyeballs with a cotton ball and a low sodium nutrition is recommended .
 Consult a veterinarian to have a proper diagnosis and checkup.

 Care for Kittens: